-Here are the worst places you can travel if... you're a woman.
+Here are the worst places you can travel if you're a woman.

-On one hand, you probably wouldn't drive if you visited the Kingdom anyway.
+On one hand, you probably wouldn't drive if you visited the Kingdom—and in 2018, the new Saudi prince announced a gradual rollback of the ban.
 But on the other hand, a woman can't be in public without a male relative in Saudi Arabia, local or foreign, so you might want to go elsewhere for your next trip to the Middle East.

-It might seem strange to think of Brazil as one of the worst places in the world women can travel—the country has a female president at the moment, to say nothing of how much the world has come to associate Brazil with beautiful, bikini-clad women.
+It might seem strange to think of Brazil as one of the worst places in the world women can travel—the country had a female president just a few years ago, to say nothing of how much the world has come to associate Brazil with beautiful, bikini-clad women.

 Although India is full of some of the world's most amazing travel treasures, its inclusion in the travel press in recent years has mostly been due to a string of tourist rapes.
 Local women tend not to fare much better, particularly in cities like Mumbai and Delhi, whose metro has attracted criticism regarding its safety for female riders since it opened in 2010.